Why It Works

 All of the normal caveats about deep frying hold true here: use a thermometer to regulate temperature (350°F (177°C) in this case), add pieces one at a time and gently lower them into the hot oil (don't drop them!), and keep things moving so that they fry rapidly and evenly, which in turn will help them get crisper faster.

-Once the chicken is fried and drained, it's just a matter of tossing it with the pre-made sauce.
+Once the chicken is fried and drained, it's just a matter of tossing it with the sauce, which can be made in the same wok immediately after frying or in advance (see note section and make-ahead instructions below).
 (I like to add a few 1-inch pieces of scallions to the mix, but that's totally optional.)
 A rubber spatula does the trick.
 It takes a bit of work to get the sauce to coat every surface, but you will be rewarded when all's said and done.

 It was a long, twisted road to get here, but with a mix of chicken-frying techniques and a sauce that balances its sweetness with just the right amount of acidity, I believe I finally have a version of this most American of Chinese dishes that even the General's family would approve of.